 Once (or if) you make it to the top then you’re in for the most epic view of Hong Kong, and a large part of the coast if the weather provides.
 There’s also a shopping mall and Madame Tussauds Museum of Wax Figures, which always reminds me of London.
 You may notice a thing or two when you’re up there: apartment complexes similar to the concrete monstrosities of Eastern Europe.
 People live like sardines in a can in so-called “coffin” or “cage” homes.
 Think of a regular condo split into a number of closet-like spaces where people live like Harry Potter.
 Those can cost close to $300 month (that’s US dollars).
 Most people in Hong Kong cannot afford to pay rent for a normal apartment.
 That extends as far as cemetery plots, they rent those out only for 6 years.
 Your spot of eternal rest is about to expire?
 Too bad, cremation time!

 When it comes to food, drinks and other fun stuff in Hong Kong, it comes down to two areas.
 Kowloon, which is best described as a huge Chinatown.
 But is it still Chinatown when you’re in China?
 I don’t think so.
-Either way, it is one of the most colorful and spiritual parts of Hong Kong.
-There’s also the Mong Kok market, open long after sunset, you can buy anything there if look hard enough.
+Either way, it is one of the most colourful and spiritual parts of Hong Kong.
+There’s also the Mong Kok market, open long after sunset and where you can buy anything there if look hard enough.
 Kowloon was all over the mainstream media, due to the infamous Kowloon Walled City.
 It was one of those cities within cities, a closed of enclave ran by the Triads.
 All kinds of urban myths about drug laboratories, prostitution, murder, and aliens are linked to this enigmatic place.
-The government leveled the entire block and built a park on top of the ruins, probably for the better.
+The government levelled the entire block and built a park on top of the ruins, probably for the better.

 Central, on the other hand, is more in the lines of the modern, western cities.
 Its main hub SoHo is yet another similarity to London’s bohemian culture.
 Not only by name it’s like a beehive during weekends.
 Three out of five top-rated restaurants are located in this very district.
 Visit Lung King Heen at 8 Finance St for, arguably, the best Dim Sum dumplings in the world.
 They also serve the most expensive banquet menu in the world ($7000 per person).
-Make sure to visit Luk Yu Tea House (http://www.lukyuteahouse.com/), one of the most old-school spots of its kind in Hong Kong.
-Ho Lee Fook (https://www.holeefook.com.hk/) is one of the most popular dineries in the city, thanks to its modern approach to Cantonese cuisine and a funny name.
-Relax around the harbor area where locals and tourists hang out watching mesmerizing light shows.
+Make sure to visit Luk Yu Tea House (http://www.lukyuteahouse.com/), praised for its delicious authentic food and an old school atmosphere.
+Ho Lee Fook (https://www.holeefook.com.hk/) is also an extremely popular dining venue in the city, thanks to its modern approach to Cantonese cuisine and a funny name.
+Relax around the harbour area where locals and tourists hang out watching mesmerizing light shows.